 In most cases, high traffic YouTubers are approached by companies to place and endorse products.
 However, some creators initiate and pursue deals.

 Many YouTubers leverage their channels to sell branded products and merchandise including apparel, accessories, and gifts.
 Setting up an online store is quick and painless with platforms like Shopify and WooCommerce.
-Print-on-demand marketplaces are an option too, for example, Merch by Amazon and Zazzle.
-On the other hand, online markets list tens of thousands of products and are very competitive, so they’re probably not the best places to send your viewers.
+Standard and print-on-demand marketplaces are an option too, for example, Etsy, Merch by Amazon, and Zazzle.
+However, online markets list hundreds of thousands of products and are very competitive, so they’re probably not the best places to send your viewers.
 If a viewer likes you and your brand, it’s better to keep them in your ecosystem to generate sales.

 Digital Media Sales

 Many YouTubers sell online courses and books.
 Online courses are a natural extension because they comprise of videos.
 I’ve come across several travel vloggers who have developed courses with travel tips and insights.
-You can sell classes on e-learning marketplaces or independently with online course sales software.
+You can sell classes on e-learning marketplaces or independently with software.

 Publishing a book takes a lot more effort, and I only recommend doing so if you have thousands of channel and email subscribers.
 DanTDM wrote a book called Trayaurus and the Enchanted Crystal, and Amy Landino published a book entitled Vlog Like a Boss.